mikejonestechno/bitburner-scripts/docs/techniques.md

 ## Gaining Early RAM

+At the start of the game I have access to 108 GB RAM (including the _home_ server).

 Puchase 'home' RAM.
-The first upgrade from 8GB to 16 GB cost $1.01m
+The first upgrade from 8 GB to 16 GB cost $1.01m

-Purchase additional servers @ $110k per 2 GB
+Purchase additional servers @ $110k per 2 GB ($55.00k per GB)
 So $880k would purchase 8 x 2 GB = one 16 GB server

 Purchase Tor router and BruteSSH.exe costs $700k.
-This allows port cracking and gaining root access to additional 136 GB of server RAM.
+This allows port cracking and gaining root access to additional 136 GB of server RAM (double the RAM available at the start of the game).
+136 GB / $700k = $0.19k per GB

 Then purchasing FTPCrack.exe costs $1.5m.
-This allows port cracking to gain root access to additional 264 GB of server RAM.
+This allows port cracking to gain root access to additional 264 GB of server RAM (double the additional RAM from BruteSSH.exe).